-Science Fiction
+ENGL 2262 Science Fiction

-Prerequisite: Please see Prerequisites for University Study of English above

-A study of the development of science fiction, from Mary Shelley's Frankenstein to the present day, and the ways in which the genre reflects the hopes, fears, and anxieties aroused by social and technological change.
+for University Study of English above A study of the development of science fiction, from Mary Shelley's Frankenstein to the present day, and the ways in which the genre reflects the hopes, fears, and anxieties aroused by social and technological change.
 Note: This course may not be counted toward the minor in Writing.